How One Man's Changing The South Florida Music Scene - Boca News

 The Creative Process

-Antony’s a musical renaissance man.
+Antony is a musical renaissance man.
 He discussed his solo career and the creative process that he’s undergone as an artist.

-For Antony, creating a song’s an experience.
+For Antony, creating a song is an experience.
 He builds them from the ground up, from primary instruments to melody to rhythm.
-He only adds lyrics after the emotional core of the song’s in place.
+He only adds lyrics after the emotional core of the song is in place.

-Although the birth of a song may take time, from conception to recording to post, the soul comes quick for Antony.
+Although the birth of a song may take time from conception to recording to post, the soul comes quickly for Antony.
 He won’t waste time on a song that doesn’t ring true.

 Upcoming Performance

-Antony’s currently working on his debut LP with Nick Romanelli, owner of Reomanelli Records.
+Antony is currently working on his debut LP with Nick Romanelli, owner of Romanelli Records.

 Follow Antony on Facebook, Instagram, and Twitter.
 We can’t wait to see him grow and develop even further as an artist!